greenelab/deep-review/all-sections.md

 [@sLPsrfbl; @XnYNYoYB].
 This approach is known as transfer learning (see Discussion).

-Another fast emerging area of deep learning method applications is detection of ophthalmological diseases such as diabetic retinopathy and age-related macular degeneration.
+Another fast emerging area of deep learning method applications is the detection of ophthalmological diseases such as diabetic retinopathy and age-related macular degeneration.
 Diagnosis of diabetic retinopathy through color fundus images became of interest for deep learning researchers and practitioners after the